Philoul/AAPS-TIzen-Specification/AAPS_Tizen_Interface_Specification.md

 {
 	"externalStatusString": String,
 	"wearsettings":Long,	// All settings for watch (WearControl and watch face settings), a long value allow 64 On/Off settings that should be enough...
-	"iobSum": String,		// Total IOB converted to string with 2 decimal and localisation "iobDetail": String,	// Detailled IOB converted to string with 2 decimal "(xx|yy)" "cob": String,			// Cob value converted in string "currentBasal":String,//percentage or basal rate ("U/h" according to activeTemp or not) "battery":String,		// phone battery in string
+	"iobSum": String,	// Total IOB converted to string with 2 decimal and localisation "iobDetail": String,	// Detailled IOB converted to string with 2 decimal "(xx|yy)" "cob": String,		// Cob value converted in string "currentBasal":String,	//percentage or basal rate ("U/h" according to activeTemp or not) "battery":String,	// phone battery in string
 	"rigBattery":String,	// Synthesis of Phone Battery and sensor battery "openApsStatus":Long,	// -1  or LoopPlugin.lastRun.lastTBREnact
 	"bgi":String,		// BGI value formatted with sign, 1 decimal and localisation "batteryLevel":int	// 1 if level > 30, 0 if level < 30
 }
 ```